JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_05/currencies.md

 rate (generic function with 5 methods)
 ```

-To test if the `rate` function works as intended, we have to add a new currency.
+To test the `rate` function, we add a new currency.

 ```jldoctest currency; output=false
 struct Pound <: Currency